sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-error-cause.md

-# Prefer specifying an old error as `cause` option where rethrowing the error
+# Prefer specifying an old error as `cause` option when rethrowing the error

 <!-- Do not manually modify RULE_NOTICE part.
 Run: `npm run generate-rule-notices` -->
 <!-- RULE_NOTICE -->